liborty/times/README.md

 ## Provided Testing Functions

-Four different and-types of data are fully supported: `u8,u16,u64,f64`.
-Other end-types may be added later.
+Four different end-types of data are fully supported: `u8,u16,u64,f64`.
 See `tests/tests.rs`.

-* Simple function `bench` for timing closures that take no or constant arguments.
+* Simple function `bench` for timing closures that take no or constant arguments

-* Bench functions for testing algorithms on input slices, e.g. on input data type `&[f64]`:
+* Bench functions for testing algorithms on input slices, e.g. on input data types `&[T]`:
-`benchu8, benchu16, benchu64 and benchf64`.
+`benchu8, benchu16, benchu64 and benchf64`

-* Bench functions for testing algorithms that mutate their input, e.g. data type: `&mut [f64]`.
+* Bench functions for testing algorithms that mutate their input, e.g. data types `&mut [f64]`:
-A mutable version has to be used whenever any one of the tested algorithms mutates its input:
 `mutbenchu8, mutbenchu16, mutbenchu64 and mutbenchf64`.
+These mutable versions have to be used whenever any one of the tested algorithms mutates its input

 * Bench functions for algorithms taking `Vec<Vec<T>>` or `&[Vec<T>]` inputs: `benchvvu8, benchvvu16, benchvvu64 and benchvvf64`.